starise/bitcoin-wallet-generator/README.md

 - Private Key (WIF): KyykaCy888TQm7TX7mYb4SYzR7cRcTXdQnFAsGHv1pgZgg8apcEj
 - Mnemonic: egg comfort increase stay keep million gallery between organ jacket helmet offer
 ```

+## Security considerations

+- Keep private keys and mnemonics safe.
+Anyone can control your funds with these.
+- Do not run this script on potentially compromised or untrusted systems.
+- For better security, disconnect your device from the internet while generating wallets.

+## Compatibility notes

+- Taproot addresses are compatible with wallets and exchanges with P2TR (Pay-to-Taproot) support.
+- Native SegWit addresses ensure better compatibility with older wallets with P2WPKH support.